appbaseio/Docs/content/docs/hosting/opensearch.md

 ---
-title: 'Deploy OpenSearch with appbase.io'
+title: 'Deploy OpenSearch with ReactiveSearch'
-meta_title: 'Deploy OpenSearch with appbase.io'
+meta_title: 'Deploy OpenSearch with ReactiveSearch'
-meta_description: 'Deploy the latest Apache 2.0 licensed OpenSearch and OpenSearch Dashboards with appbase.io cloud in a single click.'
+meta_description: 'Deploy the latest Apache 2.0 licensed OpenSearch and OpenSearch Dashboards with ReactiveSearch cloud in a single click.'
 keywords:
     - opensearch
     - appbase.io
     - appbase
+    - reactivesearch
+    - elasticsearch
-    - Elasticsearch
+    - odfe
     - open-distro
-    - odfe
 sidebar: 'docs'
 ---

-[OpenSearch](https://opensearch.org) is an Apache 2.0 licensed fork derived from Elasticsearch v7.10.2. appbase.io is an OpenSearch partner.
-You can deploy the [latest OpenSearch release with appbase.io](https://www.appbase.io/partnership/opensearch) for building enterprise and app search experiences.
+[OpenSearch](https://opensearch.org) is an Apache 2.0 licensed fork derived from Elasticsearch v7.10.2.
+ReactiveSearch (previously appbase.io) is an OpenSearch partner.
+You can deploy the [latest OpenSearch release with reactivesearch.io](https://www.reactivesearch.io/partnership/opensearch) for building enterprise and app search experiences.

 ## Deploying OpenSearch